Jason-buaa/CANDecoding/README.md

 Documents on how to do CAN reverse engineering
 ## What is CAN Bus Reverse Engineering?

 CAN bus reverse engineering is the process of identifying  signal boundaries within frames and decoding their semantic meaning and format.
+The goal of CAN reverse engineering is to determine the boundaries of the signals contained in the frames (known as tokenization) and discover their semantic meaning (translation).

 ## Basic procedure